-Nevertheless, Jesus was determined to go.
-He knew the time for His great sacrifice had come.
+In reality, Jesus was determined to go.
+He knew the time for His great sacrifice and crucifixion had come.
 Soon His disciples would be serving and leading the Church by themselves, and they would have to rely on the Spirit to guide them.
 In Bethany He would perform a great miracle, raising Lazarus from the dead “to the intent that ye [His disciples] may believe” (John 11:15).
 He would also guide them to recognize the spirit of testimony that would sustain them after He left.

 Martha was concerned for her brother’s temporal life.
 “I know that he shall rise again in the resurrection,” she said, but she wanted him back, on earth, now.
 Who has not cried out in anguish for a loved one to be spared?

 Jesus was sympathetic to her grief, but He was more concerned for her eternal welfare.
 He sensed that she had uttered the correct words about the resurrection, but without true conviction of His role as her Savior.

 Patiently He taught her one more time.
 “I am the resurrection, and the life: he that believeth in me, though he were dead, yet shall he live: And whosoever believeth in me shall never die.
 Believest thou this?”